pntats/bs-test/test3/README.md

-Solution: A high available, fault tolerant and scalable cloud based solution for an e-commerce sit.
+Solution: A high available, fault tolerant and scalable cloud based solution for an e-commerce site.

 Notations: AWS cloud resource notations are used.
 Cloud is prefereable as easy resource management, quick start, reliability, less troubleshooting.